ghysc/M3DA/Readme.md

 In this exercise, I have seen subdivision techniques such as Chaikin approximation (not verifying control points), Dyn-Levin interpolation (verifying control points) :
 ![cylinder](/media/subdivision1.gif)

-But also Catmull-Clark subdivision, which create new faces by computing new points (middle of a face, middle of an edge, weighted old points) :
+But also Catmull-Clark subdivision, which create new faces by computing new points (middle of a face in blue, middle of an edge in green, weighted old points in red).
+This subdivision creates as many faces as each points' edges :
 ![cylinder](/media/subdivision2.gif)